 People Puzzles Solution

 The strategy focussed on 3 key pillars.
-Culture, Development and Management.
+Culture, Management Development and Building a Talent Pipeline.

 How Have People Puzzles Made A Difference?